MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-dev-overview.md

 * Create new files for your solution.
 * Assists you with the creation of appropriate settings and configuration files.
-* Provides code snippets to help creating application objects.
+* Provides code snippets to help create application objects.
 * Gives compiler validation while you code.
 * Provides efficient publishing process.
-You can publish and see your code running by just pressing Ctrl+F5.
+You can publish and see your code running by just pressing **Ctrl+F5**.

 > [!NOTE]
-> For some users **Ctrl+F5** shortcut key may not work due to keyboard or other settings.
-If it doesn't work for you, run your code by choosing **Run Without Debugging** from the *Run* drop down in Visual Studio Code.
+> For some users the **Ctrl+F5** shortcut key may not work due to keyboard or other settings.
+If it doesn't work for you, run your code by choosing **Run Without Debugging** from the **Run** menu in Visual Studio Code.

 [!INCLUDE[intelli_shortcut](includes/intelli_shortcut.md)]